 Top Most Nutrient-Dense Prebiotic Foods

 Asparagus is packed with fiber, folate and other B vitamins, and even have 4 grams of protein per 8 stalks.
 Eat it grilled, sauteed, raw, or even sneak it in your green smoothie if you’re super brave.
 It has a naturally sweet taste and is also a natural diuretic to beat bloating.

 Almost everyone loves bananas, including your gut!
 Bananas both soothe the gut membrane and also contain natural fibers that promote good bacteria growth.
 This is one reason they may cause some mild rumbling.
 For easier digestion, be sure that you choose riper bananas instead of yellowish greenish bananas.
-Those may be higher in starch and harder to digest, while the spotted ones seem to digest a bit more easy, despite being higher in natural sugars.
+Those may be higher in starch and harder to digest, while the spotted ones seem to digest a bit easier, despite being higher in natural sugars.
 All bananas are great sources of potassium B vitamins, and even offer Vitamin C as well.
 Use them frozen in smoothies, cream them into a raw pie or cake, or just snack on them raw before your next workout.

 The cheapest, most delicious way to flavor your food (and a wonderfully natural one) is also great for your digestion!
 Onions contain a natural source of inulin which the gut uses to clean house and up the good bacteria during the process.
 Onions are also packed with antioxidants and can be used in any savory recipe you choose.
 If raw onions give you indigestion, give yours a light saute or boil before using to break down some of the sugars.
 See these tips for choosing the best onion for your recipes.